harkano/maddie/README.md

 `!wield`     - WIELD YOUR POWERS
 `!adult` for more.

+# Advanced Functionality

+Maddie also supports creating characters and managing them.
+Currently she treats each channel seperatly, and to use things like the Team pool you have to create a settings file as below.
+For now you can have 1 character per channel.

 # Moment of Truth and Team moves!
 `!mot beacon` will display your playbook's Moment of Truth text.
 `!celebrate beacon` will display your playbook's Share a triumphant celebration move